lantunes/netomaton/demos/timesteps_and_input/README.md

 driving signal.

 The `input` parameter specifies the input to the network at a particular step in the network's evolution.
-It is a list, where each item in the list contains the input for each cell in the network for a particular step in its evolution.
+It is either a list, where each item in the list contains the input for each cell in the network for a particular step in its evolution, or a function that accepts the current timestep number and returns either the input for that timestep or None, to signal the end of the evolution.
 The `input` parameter thus specifies both the input to the network and, implicitly, the number of timesteps in its evolution.
 The input for each cell at each timestep will be provided to the `activity_rule` function (and any `perturbation` function), when the function is invoked.
 Specifying the input implies an automaton whose evolution is driven by an external signal.

 Either the `input` or the `timesteps` parameter must be provided to the `evolve` function, but not both.
 If the `input` parameter is provided,